 However, despite their generally positive outlook, older generations are realistic that the move back to normal life is a gradual process.
 Whilst 4% believe ‘normality’ will return in the next three months, almost half (46%) believe it won’t happen until 2022.
 There are also a few activities that will take a little longer for older people to feel comfortable doing again, like attending big social occasions such as weddings, parties or gatherings, which 63% said they wouldn’t feel confident doing after vaccination, and going on holiday, which 58% expressed a lack of confidence in.

-John Tonkiss, CEO of McCarthy Stone, comments: “The level of resilience I have seen among our customers during the pandemic has been nothing less than remarkable, and it’s great that the vaccine is helping move us towards a more positive future.
-Helping the UK’s older generations back to living the lives they want to live is our top priority, and it will support the UK’s socio-economic recovery too.
-We know from our own research that around 80% of the people living on our developments use their local shops daily, with homeowners in a typical development spending £550k a year, most of which goes on the local high street.
-It’ll be great to see everyone back out in town centres again soon.
+McCarthy & Stone said the resilience shown by its customers during the pandemic has been remarkable, and it welcomes the positive impact of the vaccine in helping communities move toward a brighter future.
+Supporting the UK’s older generations to live the lives they want remains a top priority, while also contributing to the country’s socio-economic recovery.
+Research from McCarthy & Stone shows that around 80% of people living on its developments use local shops daily, with homeowners in a typical development spending approximately £550,000 a year, much of which supports local high streets.

-“At McCarthy Stone, many of our homeowners have told us that they have felt more supported and happier than if they had been living alone during this challenging time.
-But we know that confidence in later life living is driven by a range of factors, including adequate housing, community and a sense of belonging, health and social care.
-As the pandemic gradually eases and the UK starts to rebuild itself, we’re committed to working closely with the Government and other groups to progress dedicated policy reform in each of these areas, to create the infrastructure and support that our ageing population needs to enjoy a better and happier future.”
+The company added that many homeowners have reported feeling more supported and happier than if they had been living alone during this challenging period.
+McCarthy & Stone emphasised that confidence in later life living is influenced by factors including suitable housing, community, a sense of belonging, and health and social care.
+As the pandemic eases and the UK begins to rebuild, the company remains committed to working with the Government and other groups to advance dedicated policy reform in these areas, creating the infrastructure and support older people need for a better and happier future.

 • More than half (53%) of the over-65s believe they have coped with the pandemic better than younger generations